LRVIJAY2003/project/README.md

         if source == "documentation":
             response += "*This mapping was found in the COPPER documentation.*\n" elif source == "pattern_matching":
-            response += "*This mapping was generated based on naming patterns and schema analysis.
+            response += "*This mapping was generated based on naming patterns.
 Please verify before use.*\n" elif source == "ai_generated":
             response += "*This mapping was generated using AI based on the view definition and API documentation.
 Please verify before use.*\n"